Andreev reflection at the edge of a two-dimensional electron system with strong spin-orbit coupling

+From the above description it is clear that the present SIN junction is a good candidate to realize the regime of the topological superconductivity~\cite{Fu,Sau1,Potter,alicea}.
+Indeed, in the magnetic fields below 1.5~T the spin-orbit coupling exceeds~\cite{holmes} the Zeeman splitting $\Delta_{SO}>E_Z$.
+On the other hand, niobium electrode induces superconductivity in the neighbor 2DEG at the sample edge.
+The induced gap $\Delta_{ind}$ strongly depends on the width of the depletion region~\cite{tinkham} and is always smaller than the gap in Nb: $\Delta_{ind}<\Delta_{Nb}$.
+The induced gap $\Delta_{ind}$ is diminishing to the bulk of the sample, so the topological superconductivity regime $\Delta_{ind}<E_Z$ is always realized within some region at the edge (the helical Majorana edge channels in Ref.~\onlinecite{Nakosai}).

+The signature of this behavior might be seen in Fig.~\ref{IV67} for the junction 7.
+Fig.~\ref{IV67} (b) demonstrates that a strong and narrow resistance dip (i.e. conductance peak) evolves at zero bias for magnetic fields higher than $B=0.5$~T and disappears above $B=1$~T. This behavior is observed for both coolings of the sample.
+The resistance dip can not be ascribed to the single-particle potential barrier~\cite{inoue,tinkham} within the depletion region, since it is only present for a narrow magnetic field range.

+It is important, that this narrow dip is observed for the parameter range which well satisfy the conditions of the topological superconductivity~\cite{Fu,Sau1,Potter,alicea}.
+We can expect a reasonable $\Delta_{ind}>T$ for this junction 7: (i) it is placed at the mesa edge which is of minimal disorder; (ii) it is of a minimal differential resistance at this mesa edge, so it is characterized by smallest depletion region and, therefore, by maximum induced gap $\Delta_{ind}$ in 2DEG.
+The narrow resistance dip in Fig.~\ref{IV67} (b) is centered within the wider spin-orbit resistance peak (denoted by dashed lines in Fig.~\ref{IV67}), so $\Delta_{SO}>E_Z$ is fulfilled.
+At higher fields this relation is broken, which is accompanied by disappearance of the resistance dip above 1~T. Thus, the transport behavior of the junction 7 is in agreement with that one can expect for the topological superconductivity regime at the 2DEG edge~\cite{Nakosai}.

-We wish to thank Ya.~Fominov, A.M.~Bobkov, and I.V.~Bobkova for fruitful discussions.
-We gratefully acknowledge financial support by RFBR and RAS.
-N.Titova acknowledges financial support from the Ministry of Education and Science of the Russian Federationunder Contract No. 14.B25.31.0007.
+We wish to thank Ya.~Fominov for fruitful discussions and S.V.~Egorov for help in dc sputtering.
+We gratefully acknowledge financial support by the RFBR (project No. 13-02-00065) and RAS.